Multiclass Local Calibration with the Jensen-Shannon Distance: IMPROVING LOCAL CALIBRATION IN PRACTICE

 On the other hand, the \textit{similarity term} leverages the categorical cross entropy between the ground truth and the kernel estimates.
-Intuitively, this term encourages points with the same label to be attracted to nearby neighbours, but because the kernel is local, distant points of the same class exert little influence on each other.
+This term serves a similar scope to the one of \cite{DBLP:conf/iclr/LinT023}.
+Intuitively, it encourages points with the same label to be attracted to nearby neighbors, but because the kernel is local, distant points of the same class exert little influence on each other.
 As a result, points that share fine-grained similarities are placed closer together, while more distinct variants remain further apart, but within the same class cluster.
 We provide a visual intuition of this behavior in Figure~\ref{fig:effect}.
 However, the \textit{similarity term} could still collapse class representations if not regularized or if the kernel bandwidth is too wide.
 Hence, we introduce another regularization hyper-parameter $\lambda$ (to be fine-tuned) to prevent this behaviour.

 As a concluding remark, our method leverages kernel estimates during training but does not require them for inference, therefore fully maintaining the efficiency of feed-forward neural networks.